Benefits of roundabouts: safety, low speeds, the environment & more!

 Roundabouts are complicated to navigate

-False, you just need to know how they work.
+False.
+You just need to know how they work.
 A roundabout is based on the same premise as making a right turn from a stop sign which we’ve all done countless times.

 At a traffic signal, a right-turning driver stops, looks for moving traffic coming from the left, glances both left and right for pedestrians and cyclists, chooses an acceptable gap (there are certainly wide differences in perception about what’s acceptable) in vehicle traffic, so they can complete their turn and enter the closest lane.
 Yes, the topic of gap acceptance and which lane of traffic to enter is a whole other issue…perhaps for another blog…but, the principle remains the same.